Summary

 » apaf.xml (Apaf-1 gene family tree with domain architectures) or

-3. Click on file "forester.jar" (ATV should start; or use "java -cp path\to\forester.jar org.forester.atv.ATV") and use "File"|"Read tree from file..." to load file "bcl_2.xml", "apaf.xml", or "ncbi_taxonomy_mollusca.xml.zip".
+3. Click on the file "forester.jar" to start Archaeopteryx; and use "File"|"Read tree from file..." to load (e.g.) "bcl_2.xml" or "apaf.xml".

 Rationale